muarshad01/LLM/Notes/lecture05_notes.md

 *   A significant advancement compared to RNN (1980) and LSTM Networks (1997).

 #### [GPT (2018): Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)
-* __Unsupervised learning__
-* __generative pre-training__ and __unlabeled__ text data.
-* Label data for learning is scarse
-* NLP as such up till this point had been mostly supervised-learning.
-* Just predict-the-next-word in an unsupervised-learning manner.
-* Generative pre-training of a language model on a diverse corpus of unlabeled text.
+* __Generative Pre-training__ on a divrse corpus of __unlabeled__ text data.
-* __generative__ because we are generating-the-next-word.
+* __Generative__ because we are generating-/predicting-the-next-word in an __unsupervised-learning__ manner.
-* __pre-training__: what is done here is that the text, which is used is not labeled.
-Let's say you have given a sentence right and you use that sentence itself as the training data and the next word prediction, which is in that sentence itself as the testing data.
+* __Pre-training__: Text data, which is used here is not labeled.
+Let's say you have given a sentence right and you use that sentence itself as the training data and the next-word prediction, which is in that sentence itself as the testing data.
 So, everything is self-content and you don't need to provide labels.

 #### [OpenAI Blog](https://openai.com/index/language-unsupervised/)
-* Our approach is a combination of two ideas Transformers and __unsupervised pre-training__.
+* GPT is combination of two ideas: (Transformers, unsupervised pre-training)
-* It had not entered the commercial domain then what happened is that in 2019 just the next year came one more paper which is called as

 #### [GPT-2 (2019): Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)
-* trained to predict-the-next-word.
+* translation
+* sentiment analysis
+* answering questions
+* answering MCQs
-* translation, sentiment analysis, answering questions, answering MCQs, emotional recognition, etc.
+* emotional recognition, etc.

 #### [GPT-3 (2020): Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165)